 [1] Mobile 3D:

 There was a lot a talk about 3D graphics, and just as many mixed opinions.
 However, there seemed to be some confusion on why mobile 3D is such a hot topic for developers.
-While there were a few people who pitched this as 3D games (ala first-person shooters and N-Gage titles), and just as many people who proclaimed that mobile devices would never have the processing power or form factor for this, the real drive for mobile 3D engines is to reduce the development costs of games by moving away from bitmapped sprites that must be customized for every screen size.
-3D engines (and even SVG or Flash, for that matter), should be able to scale the game canvas and objects to match the hardware, even for games that don’t appear to be 3D.
-For example, imagine a mobile Checkers game… Using bitmap sprites, you would have to hand-draw every possible chip and board piece for all the mobile phone screen sizes you are supporting.
-But with a scalable engine, you simple tell the code how many rows and columns should be in the grid, and that you need red and black circles to fit the grid’s cell size.
-With the scalable engine, your post-production porting costs should go way down (which means margin’s go up.)
+While there were a few people who pitched this as 3D games (ala first-person shooters and N-Gage titles) and just as many people who proclaimed that mobile devices would never have the processing power or form factor for this, the real drive for mobile 3D engines is to reduce the development costs of games by moving away from bitmapped sprites that must be customized for every screen size.
+3D engines (and even SVG or Flash, for that matter) should be able to scale the game canvas and objects to match the hardware, even for games that don't appear to be 3D.
+For example, imagine a mobile Checkers game.
+Using bitmap sprites, you would have to hand-draw every possible chip and board piece for all the mobile phone screen sizes you are supporting.
+But with a scalable engine you simply tell the code how many rows and columns should be in the grid, and that you need red and black circles to fit the grid's cell size.
+With the scalable engine, your post-production porting costs should go way down (which means margin's go up.)

 [2] Supporting hundreds of mobile devices:

-Before you can start testing though, you need actual phones… and they’re not free.
-Nor is it free to activate phones (on all the networks you’re supporting) so you can test game installation and multiplayer features.
+Before you can start testing though, you need actual phones—and they're not free.
+Nor is it free to activate phones (on all the networks you're supporting) so you can test game installation and multiplayer features.
 To test real-world performance, you might also need a physical man-on-the-ground in other countries to test on live networks.

 [3] Mobile games market is becoming harder to enter.

 The mobile game market is starting to close a bit.
-There used to be open opportunities for small development shops to get their titles “on-deck” (meaning, shipping pre-installed, or at least available via an operator’s portal), but the operators are starting to raise quality requirements and reject mediocre games.
-This trend on it’s own isn’t necessarily bad since it implies that only quality games will make it to customer devices; However, increasing operator standards isn’t the only issue.
+There used to be open opportunities for small development shops to get their titles "on-deck" (meaning, shipping pre-installed, or at least available via an operator's portal) but the operators are starting to raise quality requirements and reject mediocre games.
+This trend on it's own isn't necessarily bad since it implies that only quality games will make it to customer devices; however, increasing operator standards aren't the only issue.
 With the increasing number of devices to support combined with the need to produce quality, innovative titles, the cost to produce mobile games is increasing.
-We’re not at the several-year production cycles that the consoles see, but top quality mobile games are now three to four month projects for a small team rather then the one man-month cycles we were seeing a couple years ago.
+We're not at the several-year production cycles that the consoles see, but top quality mobile games are now three to four month projects for a small team rather then the one man-month cycles we were seeing a couple years ago.

-Wide-audience game distribution is also tied almost exclusively to operator partnerships (direct to consumer distributions models haven’t been as fruitful), meaning that small shops also need business connections in addition to top-notch technical chops.
+Wide-audience game distribution is also tied almost exclusively to operator partnerships (direct to consumer distributions models haven't been as fruitful) meaning that small shops also need business connections in addition to top-notch technical chops.

 [4] Mobile multiplayer networking is seen as too complex and unreliable.

-Mobile data networks got a lot of flak from developers, with complaints about variable latency, roaming costs, spotty coverage, operator-specific networking API’s, and the testing costs involved.
-Curiously (and sadly) enough, I didn’t see many of the complainers at Markus Huttunen’s presentation on “Reaching the Mass Market with Connected Mobile Games.”
+Mobile data networks got a lot of flak from developers, with complaints about variable latency, roaming costs, spotty coverage, operator-specific networking APIs, and the testing costs involved.
+Curiously (and sadly) enough, I didn't see many of the complainers at Markus Huttunen's presentation on "Reaching the Mass Market with Connected Mobile Games."

 Session highlights